 Why You Should Keep Records

 People are much less likely to keep all their relevant records in one place when much of their financial lives exist online or in electronic form.
 This isn't to say that the recordkeeping strategy you adopt can't be electronic, but it should be organized so that everything you need is located in one secure place.

-Not only will all this make it easier and less frustrating to file your tax return, but it will also help ensure that you can take advantage of every deduction or tax credit you're eligible for.
+Not only will all of these measures make it easier and less frustrating to file your tax return, but they will also help ensure that you can take advantage of every tax deduction or credit you're eligible for.
 Keeping records enables you to explain an item on your return that the Internal Revenue Service (IRS) might question in an audit.

 Records You Should Keep

 Your checkbook, personal budget software, or online banking tools can help you remember income and expenses that should be reported on your tax return, but the checkbook or software alone aren't sufficient documentation to prove the deductibility of expenses.

-In addition to proof of payment such as canceled checks and credit card receipts, you should also have invoices, receipts, sales slips, or other written documentation that spells out exactly what you paid for.
+In addition to proof of payment such as canceled checks and credit card receipts, you should have invoices, receipts, sales slips, or other written documentation that spells out exactly what you paid for.
 Some itemized deductions that you should document in this way include charitable contributions, mortgage interest, and real estate taxes.

 You should be able to determine your basis and whether you have a gain or loss when you sell investments such as stocks, bonds, and mutual funds to prove that you correctly claimed any income you earned.
-Your records should show the purchase price, sales price, commissions, dividends received in cash or reinvested, stock splits, load charges, and original issue discount (OID).
+Your records should show the purchase prices, sales price,s commissions, dividends received in cash or reinvested, stock splits, load charges, and original issue discount (OID).